tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/媒资管理_intl.md

 ![](https://main.qcloudimg.com/raw/9696132af45a77daec128bf2ee6c0d69.png)

-### Modifying a Video's Category
+### Modifying a Video Category

-You can categorize video files for easy management.
-If you need to modify the category of a video, select it, click **Modify Video Category** above the list, select the category into which to put it, and click **OK**.
+Categories allow you to organize your vedio files.
+If you need to modify the category for your video, select the files, click **Modify Video Category** above the files, move the files to the desired category, and click **OK**.
 ![](https://main.qcloudimg.com/raw/7a8c1eb2824ed5b086769fa13122a44f.png)

 For more information about how to manage categories, see [Category Management](https://cloud.tencent.com/document/product/266/14059).